 - The Flamingo Investigation Department have been basking in glory having solved ‘The mysterious case of the sinking flamingo’.
-They wrote a book about their adventure and in the last three years, over 4,700 five to eight year olds and their teachers have heard and enjoyed the story in 158 classroom workshops.
+They wrote a book about their adventure and over 4,700 five to eight year olds and their teachers heard and enjoyed the story in 158 classroom workshops.

 - Now, thanks to an Ingenious grant from The Royal Academy of Engineers and sponsorship from some forward-thinking engineering companies, the FID have a new mystery to solve – The mysterious case of the elephant that forgot.
 Frankie the flamingo and her faithful sidekick Clarence, the crab who doesn’t like poo on his head, set off to unravel this mystery.
 On the way, with the aid of Bradley the beaver, Marilyn and Mustafa the meerkats, and Ellie the elephant, they find out exactly what it is that engineers do as well as the difference between good and bad engineering.

-- This is a book, illustrated in full colour, that we are convinced will inspire younger pupils to see engineering as a cool thing to do, which is perfect timing since 2018 is The Year of Engineering.
+- This is a book, illustrated in full colour, that we are convinced will inspire younger pupils to see engineering as a cool thing to do.

 The science of engineering – links to the curriculum